My version of Grandma's Apple Pie but with a Dutch crumb topping and including the apple peelings.

 |5&1/2 Tbsps.||Butter, divided usage|

 Combine Sugar, Flour, 1 teaspoon of the Cinnamon and Salt in a small bowl and set aside.
 In a medium bowl, mix the remaining 1/2 teaspoon of Cinnamon into the dry Jiffy Golden Yellow Cake Mix and set aside.
 Prepare the Perfect Pie Crust - No Top and line a 9 inch pie pan with the crust.
 Flute edges.

 Preheat an oven to 450°F.

 Wash the Apples but do not peel them.
 Quarter, core and slice the quarters as thin as you can.
 Place a layer of apple slices in the bottom of the pie and sprinkle a rounded teaspoon of the sugar mixture on top.
 Continue layering apples and sugar mixture until you have a mound of apples at least as high as the sides of the pan.
 It can be higher toward the center since the apples will cook down.
 Use up all of the sugar mixture.
-Dot the apples with 1 & 1/2 tablespoons of the Butter.
+Dot the apples with small pieces from 1 & 1/2 tablespoons of the Butter.